emilybrokaw/liferay-learn/docs/courses/latest/en/7.4/liferay-dxp-7.4-for-technical-users/content-presentation/exercise-1-create-web-content-templates.md

 1. **Press** _Enter_ and _Tab_ after the `<div class="card-body">` line.
 2. **Type** `lfr` and choose the `03-hotel-title-link` snippet.
-    * Alternatively, you can Type the following to replace the comment:
+    * Alternatively, you can type the following to replace the comment:

 ```html
 <h2 class="text-center">